beoliver/clj-arangodb/README.md

 As clojurists we like to work with maps and it gets really annoying having to wrap all of your calls in some "to-string" - However, as there are multiple options in how data can be sent, I have tried to be as un-opinionated as possible.
 I also didn't want to have any dependencies (so no external json libs - pjson is fast but its up to you).

+While the ArangoDB Java driver allows for custom serializer/deserialiser modules - as of now there is not one for Clojure datastructures - it is on my list of things to do!

 lets see what happens
 ```clojure